 Siobhan Kalli is a writer and Goldsmiths alumna (MA Children’s Literature, 2019).
 After graduating in English and Linguistics (BA) from the University of Nottingham, she completed a PGCE at Keele and taught English GCSE and A level in the UK.
-Siobhan also taught English in Greece and worked as an editor in an ELT publishing… Read more Guest Blog Post: ‘Something I Should Know’ by alumna Siobhan Kalli
+Siobhan also taught English in Greece and worked as an editor in an ELT publishing… Read more Guest Post: ‘Something I Should Know’ by alumna Siobhan Kalli

 Thomas McMullan is a writer, critic and journalist whose work has appeared in publications including the Guardian, Observer, Times Literary Supplement, Frieze and BBC News, and has been published in 3:AM Magazine, Lighthouse and Best British Short Stories.
 He has worked with visual artists, game studios and theatre companies in London, Amsterdam, Beijing and Los… Read more Guest post: Thomas McMullan debut novel published by Bloomsbury